 Their request for an open audit was dismissed.

-The election was only very narrowly won in several of these states.
 If only two or three of the above states (totalling 36 or more electoral college votes) are found to have illegitimate results, this would call into question the legitimacy of Biden’s presidency.

 As of October 2021, the district, state and supreme courts have ruled on several election fraud issues, while numerous other cases are still open.
 Some cases were dismissed on legal technicalities, preventing evidence from being presented and considered; but a detailed list of cases and outcomes available here show that at a national level, Trump/Republicans have so far prevailed in 18 out of 25 cases that were decided on the merits of the evidence.